 Other experts think Glantz is being conservative.
 Thanks to new chemical cocktails, the increased nicotine delivery, and the power of that drug on the brain (all the worse in concentrated form), Juuls and other e-cigarettes may in fact be worse than your average cancer stick.

-Here’s a look at what the experts now know — and why those headlines of hospitalized teens from with nicotine toxicity and vaping-related lung troubles may be just the beginning.
+Here’s a look at what the experts now know — and why those headlines of hospitalized teens from nicotine toxicity and vaping-related lung troubles may be just the beginning.

 The Clear and Present Dangers of Vaping